muhammad-zainal-muttaqin/Discord-Music/README.md

 ## 🤝 Contributing

-Pull requests welcome!
-Untuk perubahan besar, buka issue terlebih dahulu.
+Pull requests are welcome!
+For major changes, please open an issue first.